Sharpness and well-conditioning of nonsmooth convex formulations in statistical signal recovery: Introduction

+\item \emph{Algorithms}: Since \eqref{eq:phret_intro} is well-conditioned in $\ell_1$, it necessarily gains a dimension dependence and becomes ill-conditioned in the standard $\ell_2$ norm.
+Specifically, \cref{prop:poor_ell_2} implies that if \eqref{eq:phret_intro} is $\Theta(1)$-sharp and $\Theta(1)$-Lipschitz in the $\ell_1$ norm, then it must be $O(1)$-sharp and $\Omega(\sqrt{n})$-Lipschitz in the $\ell_2$ norm.
+This ill-conditioning causes both the theoretical performance guarantees and the numeric performance of standard sharpness-aware first-order methods, which are based on the $\ell_2$ norm, to deteriorate as the dimension increases on problem \eqref{eq:phret_intro}.
+For example, subgradient descent with Polyak stepsizes, which is optimal on the class of $L_2$-Lipschitz, $\mu_2$-sharp functions in the $\ell_2$ norm, can at best guarantee a convergence rate of

+on \eqref{eq:phret_intro} (see \cref{subfig:polyak_rgd}).
+Thus, to solve large-scale instances of \eqref{eq:phret_intro}, we develop a new restarted mirror descent algorithm (RMD), which can be applied to \emph{general} convex functions that are $\mu$-sharp and $L$-Lipschitz in terms of an $\ell_p$ norm with $p\in[1,2]$ (see \Cref{sec:algs}).
+When applied to \eqref{eq:phret_penalized_intro}, we have $p=1$ and RMD produces an $\epsilon$-suboptimal solution in

-iterations, i.e., with nearly-dimension-independent linear convergence.
-Furthermore, these convergence guarantees hold after appropriate modifications in the presence of corruption or noise (see \cref{prop:robust_noise,prop:robust_sparse}) with guarantees depending on $\kappa$. \end{itemize}
+iterations.
+This convergence rate depends only logarithmically on $n$.
+This contrasts with the linear dependence on $n$ that an $\ell_2$-based algorithm would incur.
+These convergence guarantees also hold after appropriate modifications in the presence of corruption or noise (see \cref{prop:robust_noise,prop:robust_sparse}) with guarantees depending on $\kappa$. \end{itemize}

-We note that our results on optimization error, measurement error, strict complementarity, and algorithms above depend solely on the deterministic assumption of sharpness and ``well-conditioning.''
+We note that our results on optimization error, measurement error, and algorithms above depend solely on the deterministic assumption of sharpness and the conditioning $(\mu,r,\ell, L)$.
 The statistical assumptions are only used to prove that the conditioning $(\mu,r,\ell, L)$ is well-behaved w.h.p.
+We emphasize again that the above results continue to hold similarly for other modern signal recovery problems.